 Parkinson’s disease impacts people in many different ways.
 Not everyone will experience all of the symptoms of Parkinson’s, and if they do, they won’t necessarily experience them in quite the same order, or at the same level of intensity.
 Even so, there are typical patterns of progression in Parkinson’s disease that are defined in stages.

 You might hear your doctor refer to your Hoehn and Yahr stage.
-This scale, first… read more
+This scale, first introduced in 1967, is a simple rating tool used by clinicians as a means to… read more

 That's great @A MyParkinsonsTeam Member....
 Education is the key to living with Parkinson's.... like @A MyParkinsonsTeam Member mentioned earlier to you, it's not to scare / frighten us... but to help enlighten us to where our journey with PD can take....